 1. Can green card holders sponsor their wife?

 Yes.
 Green card holders can petition for certain family members to immigrate to the United States as permanent residents.
 These include unmarried children under 21 years old, an unmarried son or daughter of any age, and a spouse.
 To get a green card for your family member, you must file Form I-130, Petition for Alien Relative.

 2. How long do you have to be married to get a green card?

 Soon after your petition is approved and you submit your visa application form online and attend your interview at a local U.S. consulate with your required documents, you should be approved for a fiancé visa to enter the United States.
 After that, you will have 90 days in the US to get married and apply for a green card at a local USCIS office.

 3. How long does it take to get your green card after applying?

 After your spouse’s picture and fingerprints are taken and put on file, USCIS will contact you and your spouse for an interview.
 If the interview goes well, USCIS will mail your spouse their green card in about 4 to 8 weeks.

 Get Started With Your Application to Sponsor Your Spouse

 If you have any questions about the US citizenship process for your spouse, contact Neelam Bhardwaj now.
 An immigrant herself, Neelam Bhardwaj is a professional, qualified and experienced North Carolina immigration attorney.
-She can answer all of your questions and provide you with a free consultation.
+She can answer all of your questions and can provide you with an initial consultation at a reasonable fee.